cssu/firstyearguide/FYG.md

 - SMC198H1 - How to Study Video Games
 - NEW103H1 - Digital Technology and Society
 - CSC196H1 - Great Ideas In Computing
-- CSC197H1 - What, Who, How: Privacy in the Age of Big Data Collection
+- CSC197H1 - Big Data and Privacy

 New courses come up every year, so feel free to do yourself a favor and check out t